tutsplus/tutsplus-getting-started-with-sequel/ARTICLE.markdown

 set of examples.
 Well, we're not deviating from it to insert some data into our repository.

-To insert data you request the same table as we did before.
+To insert data we request the same table as we did before.
 After selecting it, we request to insert a new record into it:

     DB[:posts].insert(title: "Hello Tuts+", body: "A really big post.")